ictwinfield/PyOpenGL/video_notes.md

 ### Line 86
 Draw the given arrays in the way described in the attributes.
 The 3 tells the program that we will be passing a total of 3 vertices.
 # AT_vid3b.py
+### Line 10
+We now take in extra information, in this case color
+### Line 12
+We are going to export v_color.
+The 'v' indicates this variable is being passed.
+### Line 29
+We are going to use the a_color that was giving the name v_color rather than just red that was hard coded before
+### Lines 51-56
+We have joined the color information to the vertex information we had before.
+The amount of information for each point is up to us.
+### Lines 76-78
+This makes the color information accessible to the shader program. _Line 78_ says not to include the first 36 bytes.